frozenpandaman/splatnet2statink/README.md

 3. Running the script for the first time will prompt you to enter your stat.ink API key, which can be found in your [profile settings](https://stat.ink/profile).
 If you're using the app in a language other than English, you may choose choose to enter your [language code](https://github.com/frozenpandaman/splatnet2statink/wiki/languages) (locale) as well.

-4. You will then be asked to navigate to a specific URL on Nintendo.com, log in, and follow simple instructions to obtain your `session_token`.
+4. ~~You will then be asked to navigate to a specific URL on Nintendo.com, log in, and follow simple instructions to obtain your `session_token`.
 This token, along with your stat.ink API key and language, will automatically be saved into `config.txt` for you, and a cookie (used to access your SplatNet battle results) will be generated.
-You're now ready to upload battles!
+You're now ready to upload battles!~~

+**UPDATE: The authentication process has changed in the 1.1.0 update to the Nintendo Switch Online app.
+Existing, non-expired cookies can still be used to run the script and access the site, but trying to generate a new cookie will now produce the message "Update required."
+We're working on a fix and will update these instructions shortly.**

 Have any questions, issues, or suggestions?
 Feel free to message me on [Twitter](https://twitter.com/frozenpandaman) or [Reddit](https://www.reddit.com/user/frozenpandaman).